 Durban safari and tour guide Paul, took our guests on a quick Durban safari and Durban city tour.
 The Queen Mary 2 cruise ship was in Durban harbour for a day, giving us 7 hours to have a good safari.

-At the crest of a hill I could see the large shapes of White Rhinos grazing.
+At the crest of a hill I could see the large shapes of white rhino grazing.
 Fortunately the road went that way so we drove up slowly and stopped a few meters away.
 Being docile they took little notice of us and moved closer.
-We saw plenty more plains game that where out in the open, giving us great sightings, Zebra, Warthogs, Reedbuck and a large Herd of Wildebeest Cows.
-Time being limited we stopped for a short coffee break and then set off looking for Giraffe and Hippos.
+We saw plenty more plains game that where out in the open, giving us great sightings, zebra, warthog, reedbuck and a large herd of wildebeest cows.
+Time being limited we stopped for a short coffee break and then set off looking for giraffe and hippos.

 A herd of 17 were gathered at a water hole taking turns to drink with some young bull’s neck wrestling each other, very cool.